Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Holographic description of hadrons in bottom-up models

 where $\varepsilon\to 0$ defines the AdS conformal boundary locus.

-Up to this point, we have not discussed the role played by the dilaton in this scenario.
-The dilaton is responsible for inducing the confinement in the model.
+We have not discussed the role of dilaton in this scenario until now.
+The dilaton is responsible for inducing confinement in the model.
 A direct consequence of confinement is the emergence of hadronic bounded states.
 In holographic terms, including a dilaton field makes free bulk fields in AdS become normalizable states.
 These normalizable states are dual to hadrons at the boundary.

-The following sections will study the connection between isospectrality and configurational entropy for some of the most known AdS/QCD bottom-up models.